timhul/ClassicSim/README.md

 A: See [the Release Roadmap](https://github.com/timhul/ClassicSim/wiki/Release-Roadmap) for information when specific classes/specs are planned to be supported.

-Q: What is the proc rate of Ironfoe or <infamous proc>?
+Q: What is the proc chance of Ironfoe or other procs?
-A: Most procs have a placeholder proc rate (majority at 5%, you can change the 'rate' attribute in the .xml files).
+A: Ironfoe has at the time of writing a 2.7% proc chance.
+Most procs have a placeholder proc chance at 5%, but you can change the 'rate' attribute in the .xml files.
+Try a 100% proc rate Ironfoe!
-Ironfoe has at the time of writing a 2.7% proc rate.

 Q: Only Windows support?
 And 32-bit?